jourquin/Nodus/doc/services-workflow.md

 # Service Lines Workflow

-This document explains how to create, edit, and use service lines in Nodus.
+This document explains how to create, edit, and use transport services in Nodus.

 ## Main Concepts

-A service line describes a scheduled transport service on top of the physical network.
+A service describes a scheduled transport line on top of the physical network.
 A service has:

 - an ID and a name,
 - one mode and one means,
-- a frequency,
+- an annualized frequency, edited as a number per year, month, week, or day,
 - a connected set of network links,
 - optional stop nodes along those links.